Pokémon—Zoroark: Master of Illusions: Story

-Zorua, followed by Ash's Pikachu and Dawn's Piplup, runs off to find Zoroark, but Celebi appears and befriends Zorua, Pikachu and Piplup.
+Zorua, followed by Ash's Pikachu and Dawn's Piplup, runs off to find Zoroark, but Celebi appears and befriends Zorua, Pikachu, and Piplup.
 Kodai captures and imprisons Ash, Dawn, Brock, and Karl.
 Rowena, revealed to be an undercover journalist investigating Kodai, releases them.
 Kodai has a vision that Celebi will show him the Time Ripple, and he targets it.
 Kodai harms Celebi, seeing more of the future.
 Ash, Dawn, Brock, Karl, and Rowena flee with Zorua and Celebi, meeting up with Karl's grandfather Joe and his friend Tammy.
 Joe reveals that the Time Ripple is near a countdown clock in the local stadium; Kodai eavesdrops on the conversation.

 Meanwhile, Zoroark escapes the cage that Kodai's henchman captured her in.
 The real guardian protectors arrive to fight Zoroark, believing it is attacking the city.
 Karl, Rowena, Joe, and Tammy stop the fighting between Zoroark and the guardian protectors.

 Ash carries an injured Celebi to the Time Ripple at the stadium, followed by Kodai.
 Kodai's Mismagius traps Ash and Celebi with telepathy, and his Shuppet injures Zoroark, preventing them from reaching the Time Ripple.
 Kodai believes he has absorbed part of the Time Ripple and replenished his power, confessing that he has fooled the townsfolk twice with his media manipulations.
-However, Zoroark soon reveals Kodai's victory is an illusion created by Zoroark.
+However, Zoroark soon reveals Kodai's victory is an illusion created by herself.
 Kodai tries to reach the Time Ripple but is blocked by the guardian protectors, and Zoroark traps him in the stadium by using its remaining strength to make an illusion of Kodai's ship.

 Zoroark collapses from its injuries.
 Celebi ventures into the Time Ripple to rejuvenate its own power and revive Zoroark, before departing back to the future.
 Kodai's confessions are played on television news all over the world, and he is promptly arrested with Goone, much to his fury.
 Zorua and Zoroark depart for their home region, Unova, with Ash promising that he will visit there next.